cryptoballot/cryptoballot/readme.md

 VoterList Server (Voter registry)
 ---------------------------------
   - Primarily composed of a voter database and a mechanism for voters to supply public key(s).
   - Access to the VoterList should be limited to a verified list of Auditors who can verify the integrity of the VoterList database.
-Optionally the entire VoterList could be made public.
+Optionally the entire VoterList could be made public if so desired.
+  - VoterList should allow anyone to verify that a public-key is active and valid, but should not disclose the identity of the voter with that public key.
   - Risks include:
      - Account highjacking.
 This can be mitigated by user-management best practices including 2 factor authentication and email-notifications.
      - Account stuffing (server is hacked and additional user-accounts and PKs are inserted into the database).
 This can be mitigated by repeatenly verfying the voter-database and monitoring for abnormal public-key registration activity.